 Hertford College, University of Oxford Registered Visiting Student Program Video

-Application Deadline for Fall 2020: December 1st.
+Application Deadline: January 12th.
 If the application deadline falls on a weekend the materials will be the following Monday.

 Questions about the application process?
 Review this video here to learn more.